robseb/NIOSII_EclipseCompProject/README.md

 ## IV.
 Create a new Eclipse project with the generate example project
 <br>

-Follow following instructions to create a new Eclipse for NIOS II project with the previously generated example project.
+Follow the next guidelines to create a new Eclipse for NIOS II project with the previously generated example project.

 <details>
 <summary><strong>Start Eclipse for NIOS II</strong></summary>